Bitcoin in Pop Culture: Movies, TV, and Music References

 Bitcoin in Music

-• Logic and Nas have both rapped about holding BTC.
+• Logic and Nas have both referenced holding BTC.

-• Independent artists now accept Bitcoin for merch and album drops, especially in hip-hop and EDM circles.
+• Independent artists increasingly accept Bitcoin for merch, tickets, and album drops.

 Final Thought